lorix-lpan/ccc_helper/README.md

   Example directory created: /home/lawrence/data-1234

-2. downloading the zip file from the official website
+2. Download the zip file(UNIX_OR_MAC.zip or data.zip) from the official website

 3. Unzip the file and identify the directory required.
 Then copy the data to the directory created by the previous function mentioned.